Editorial guide

 Section 2

-For "What baseline setup can add to a face yoga workflow", the reader should leave with a calmer rule of thumb.
-During a quiet evening when the person wants to reset without chasing a result, "What baseline setup can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What baseline setup can add to a face yoga workflow" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
-Try the smallest version first for "What baseline setup can add to a face yoga workflow": notice context such as.
+For "Workflow value: baseline setup", the reader should leave with a calmer rule of thumb.
+During a quiet evening when the person wants to reset without chasing a result, "Workflow value: baseline setup" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: baseline setup" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
+Try the smallest version first for "Workflow value: baseline setup": notice context such as sleep, hydration, and timing.
+Then ask whether private progress notes would reduce friction for "Workflow value: baseline setup" or simply add another thing to.

 Section 3